 Service learning is an integral part of your college experience at Concordia-Chicago.
 Textbooks and classroom discussions quickly translate into hands-on opportunities to serve within local and national communities where you can change and improve the lives of others.

-Concordia University Chicago is a comprehensive university composed of the College of Arts and Sciences, the College of Business, the College of Education and the College of Graduate Studies.
+Concordia University Chicago is a comprehensive university composed of the College of Business, the College of Education, the College of Health, Science & Technology and the College of Theology, Arts & Humanities.
 CUC offers undergraduate and master's programs, as well as doctoral degrees.

 Founded in 1864 by The Lutheran Church—Missouri Synod as a college for teachers